Flemish Brussels minister selects 10 projects to strengthen Dutch in Brussels

 Language and the labour market

-“Our Flemish capital is bilingual, and anyone who lives, grows up, studies, works, or needs care here should be able to communicate fully in Dutch.
-Dutch must be present, accessible, and functional in all areas of life in Brussels,” Van Achter concluded.
+“Our Flemish capital is bilingual, and anyone who lives, grows up, studies, works or needs care here should be able to communicate fully in Dutch.
+Dutch must be present, accessible, and functional in all areas of life in Brussels,” said Van Achter, of N-VA.

 #FlandersNewsService | © PHOTO DAVID ROZING / HOLLANDSE HOOGTE